Hit the road in one of the country's cycling capitals.

 Note: A $5 entrance fee is required to enter the park.

 Kitt Peak National Observatory is not just a popular destination for astronomers, it's also a favorite for cyclists due to its remote location and ideal terrain.
 Clocking in at over 100 miles round-trip, the ride from Tucson to Kitt Peak combines a long stretch of flat riding through the low desert with a steep grind of a climb to get to the observatory which sits at nearly 7,000 feet.
 This very well might be one of the best rides in the galaxy.
+Please Note: The Kitt Peak Observatory and the mountain road may be closed.
+Check before you ride - Click Here for current status.

 Ride a TUGO